Beth, 9, playing on her Lyon and Healy Ogden Harp

 Triplette full-lever 36 strings harp

-Pedal harp is $250 per month, or $200 if you take lessons from me. $400 refundable security deposit is required.
+Pedal harp is $250 per month. $400 refundable security deposit is required.
+This electro-acoustic harp is also for sale for $18,500.

 Harp lessons are held at my studio in Irvine.
 Online lessons are available as well.
+I also offer a trial for a discounted fee.
 Please contact me if you are interested in harp lessons/rentals.